department-of-veterans-affairs/vets-website/src/platform/user/profile/vap-svc/README.md

 This should hopefully be all you need to know to work with VA Profile Service, but there's more information below in case you would like to become familiar with how the components work.

 ## VA Profile Service Reducer (vapService)
 The VA Profile Service reducer is necessary in order to manage transactions (more on that below), as well as certain interactions with the UI (opening an edit-modal after a user clicks "edit", for example.)
-It contains the following fields-
+It contains the following properties-

 1. `modal`
     - A string value indicating which field's edit-modal should be visible.